 - Ylva da Silva, tour guide based in Stockholm

 - Tina Hiti, tour guide based at Lake Bled, Slovenia

 - Julie Sonveau, tour guide based in rural Burgundy, France

 - Jane and Michael Stern have updated their Roadfood directory.
 The 9th edition of the Roadfood "coast-to-coast guide to 900 of the best barbecue joints, lobster shacks, ice cream parlors, highway diners, etc," is published by Clarkson Potter.
-It is also now available as an eBook.

 - You can taste mettwurst at Cincinnati's Oktoberfest in September on six blocks of Fifth Street downtown.
 The festivities include German games and the "running of the weiners."

 - Sour cream raisin pie is a specialty at Lange's Cafe and Bakery in Pipestone, Minnesota.